ModelEarth/community/start/local/README.md

 Clone the repo if you are already a collaborator.
 Otherwise, fork the repo to submit changes.
 -->

-## 3. Add additional repos inside your webroot
+## 3. Add additional repos inside your webroot (for summer interns)

 Repeat step 2 above for the following repos: